The Throne Already Judged Her Body

 WHY THIS MATTERS

 If the show closes this loop deliberately, it indicts its own source text.
-Fire and Blood stops functioning as unreliable narration and becomes the mechanism of a specific injustice the audience has now been positioned to recognize from the inside.
+Fire and Blood stops functioning as unreliable narration and becomes the written record of a specific injustice the audience has been positioned to recognize from the inside, having watched what the chronicle was never designed to preserve.

 Other Theories for S3E03